-- 11.1 As a result of the foregoing, the period of Ineligibility imposed on the PR shall be six (6) months. - 11.2 The Tribunal imposes the following sanctions on the PR in accordance with Article 169 of the GRs and Article 10 of the ECM Rules: - 1) The PR shall be suspended for a period of six (6) months, commencing on the date of this decision.
-Therefore, the PR shall be ineligible through 11 October 2018. - 2) The PR is fined three thousand Swiss Francs (CHF 3,000,-). - 3) The PR shall contribute one thousand Swiss Francs (CHF 1,000,-) towards the costs of this procedure. - 11.3 No Person Responsible who has been declared Ineligible may, during the period of Ineligibility, participate in any capacity in a Competition or activity that is authorised or organised by the FEI or any National Federation or be present at an Event (other than as a spectator) that is authorized or organized by the FEI or any National Federation, or participate in any capacity in Competitions authorized or organized by any international or national-level Event organisation (Article 10.11.1 of the ECM Rules). - 11.4 Where a Person Responsible who has been declared Ineligible violates against participation or attendance during Ineligibility, the results of any such participation shall be Disqualified and a new period of Ineligibility equal in length up to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
-In addition, further sanctions may be imposed if appropriate (Article 10.11.2 of the ECM Rules).

-- 11.5 According to Article 168 of the GRs, the present decision is effective from the day of written notification to the persons and bodies concerned. - 11.6 In accordance with Article 12 of the ECM Rules the Parties may appeal against this decision by lodging an appeal with the Court of Arbitration for Sport (CAS) within twenty-one (21) days of receipt hereof.
+- 11.1 As a result of the foregoing, and pursuant to Articles 10.2 and 10.7 of the ECM Rules, the period of Ineligibility imposed on the PR shall be one (1) year. - 11.2 The Tribunal imposes the following sanctions on the PR in accordance with Article 169 of the GRs and Article 10 of the ECM Rules: - 1) The PR shall be suspended for a period of one (1) year.
+The period of Provisional Suspension, effective from 22 February 2018 shall be credited against the Period of Ineligibility imposed in this decision.
+Therefore, the PR will be ineligible until 21 February 2019. - 2) The PR is fined three thousand five hundred Swiss Francs (CHF 3,500). - 3) The PR shall contribute one thousand five hundred Swiss Francs (CHF 1,500) towards the costs of this procedure. - 11.3 No Person Responsible who has been declared Ineligible may, during the period of Ineligibility, participate in any capacity in a Competition or activity that is authorised or organised by the FEI or any National Federation or be present at an Event (other than as a spectator) that is authorized or organized by the FEI or any National Federation, or participate in any capacity in Competitions authorized or organized by any international or national-level Event organisation (Article 10.11.1 of the ECM Rules). - 11.4 Where a Person Responsible who has been declared Ineligible violates the rule against participation or attendance during Ineligibility, the results of any such participation shall be Disqualified and a new period of Ineligibility equal in length up to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
+In addition, further sanctions may be imposed if appropriate (Article 10.11.2 of the ECM Rules). - 11.5 According to Article 168 of the GRs, the present decision is effective from the day of written notification to the persons and bodies concerned. - 11.6 In accordance with Article 12 of the ECM Rules the Parties may appeal against this decision by lodging an appeal with the Court of Arbitration for Sport (CAS) within twenty-one (21) days of receipt hereof.